-A rights holder may rely on its registered trademark and demand cessation of the infringement, as per the IP Code.
+A rights holder may rely on its registered trademark and demand cessation of the infringement, as per the Trademark Decree-Law.
 In order to stop an infringing act immediately while the court action is pending, preliminary injunctions are available.
-Rights holders may also apply to the civil courts for a determination of the evidence, with or without a request for a preliminary injunction to prevent ongoing infringement.
-Applications solely for the determination of evidence may sometimes be rejected by the courts.
+The rights holders can also apply to the civil courts for a determination of the evidence, with or without a request for a preliminary injunction to prevent ongoing infringement.
+Applications solely for a determination of the evidence may sometimes be rejected by the courts.
 However, if such applications are filed in conjunction with a request for a preliminary injunction, they are more likely to be accepted and expeditiously processed.

-Turkish IP law requires the courts to issue preliminary injunctions in such a manner as to secure final judgments.
-Provided that the registered IP rights and the likelihood of infringement or ongoing infringement are proven, courts are likely to grant a preliminary injunction to prevent an offence or stop infringing activity.
+The Turkish IP law requires the courts to issue preliminary injunctions in such a manner as to secure final judgments.
+Provided that the registered IP rights and the likelihood of infringement or ongoing infringement are proven, the courts are likely to grant a preliminary injunction to prevent an offence or stop infringing activity which is already taking place.
+Preliminary injunction decisions are enforced by the local enforcement offices on the request of the claimant, which should be filed within one week of the decision.
+Otherwise, the preliminary injunction decision lapses.